Rekihyt/Sifu/README.md

   - No turing completeness, everything terminates by matching tags less than (or equal, with other checks) to themselves

+  - Everything is a trie (sortof, lookups have to deal with sub-lookups so not exactly tries)

   - Core language is just a dynamic pattern-matching/rewrite engine
     - only builtins are triemap entries (tags `=>`) and triemap queries (matches `:`)
     - match / set membership / typeof is the same thing (`:`)